-In a new report, the Treasury Inspector General for Tax Administration (TIGTA) found that a variety of employee retention credit processing delays at the IRS have caused an ongoing backlog of unprocessed refund payments.
+In a new report, the Treasury Inspector General for Tax Administration (TIGTA) found that a variety of employee retention credit (ERC) processing delays at the IRS have caused an ongoing backlog of unprocessed refund payments.

 The report generally focuses on two primary issues regarding ERC: